 Problem is that Mossadegh saga – at the hands of MI6 and CIA through a rented crowd in Tehran in 1953- was later declassified, much has been written by credible western researchers about Allende in Chile, removal of Faisial in Iraq, Farooq in Egypt, (read for instance recent “Silk Roads” by Oxford researcher, Dr. Peter Frankopan) and US supported insurgency in Syria but forty years on nothing has been declassified by CIA or MI6 (which is more secretive than CIA) and no western academic has touched the subject.

 Benazir in her autobiography had most carefully touched the subject.
 She had returned back to Pakistan to a hero’s welcome in 1986, seven years after the execution of Bhutto, with tacit approval from Washington.
-Under the new understanding call it a deal, she, perhaps humbled, matured or wisened by the tyranny of her times, toned down her rhetoric against the United States and all firebrand leftist extremists of erstwhile PPP were given a shut up call.
-What she then headed was a new tamed PPP, just like now Bilawal heads another new PPP.
-But she brings this up in her book published in 1988.
+Under the new understanding call it a deal, she, perhaps humbled, matured or wisened by the tyranny of her times, toned down her rhetoric against the United States and all firebrand leftist extremists of erstwhile PPP were given a shut-up call.

 Read more: “Pakistan’s “Kaliyug” began 5th July 1977″?